bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/tekka_interview.md

 ## About

-This file was added on the 25th of June.
+This file was added on the 25th of June, with the password being found just a few minutes after release.

 ***